yrnmalone0/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 **12-combinations** -  Prints all possible combinations of two letters, except oo.

 **13-print_float** -  Prints a number with two decimal places, followed by a new line.

+**100-decimal_to_hexadecimal** - Converts a number from base 10 to base 16.
+The number in base 10 is stored in the environment variable DECIMAL.